top of page

 “Sir, is the rumor true you were a fighter pilot before receiving orders for the USS Enterprise?”

-The cloud cover dissipated, allowing a greater view of the expanse of the ocean below them.
+The cloud cover dissipated, allowing a greater view of the expanse of the ocean below the dive bomber.

 “My flight training at Pensacola was in the Dauntless.
 The Navy reassigned me to fly the F4F Wildcat fighter while aboard the USS Lexington.
 The Navy scuttled the Lexington after the Battle of the Coral Sea and all aircrews were reassigned to new squadrons.
 I guess my updated flight records never made it to this squadron,” Valletta said.